|Back to Main Print This Page Email to a Friend|

 - The ring at the open end remains outside the vagina and partly covers the labia (lips).

-The female condom offers effective protection against pregnancy and STDs.
+The female condom offers effective protection against pregnancy and STIs.
 It can be inserted up to 8 hours before sex, but is visible outside of the vagina.
 Some women have difficulty with the insertion.
 Female condoms are more expensive than male condoms and (like male condoms) can only be used once.

-Disadvantages and Complications of the Diaphragm.
-Some disadvantages or complications are as follows:
+Disadvantages of the Diaphragm: Some disadvantages are:

 - The diaphragm can be dislodged during sex.